ClaraRuna/NxDeckGantt/README.md

 ## Installation

+If you do not want to edit any styling, you can just copy the public folder and edit the NC_URL variable in the bundled file Scripts/main.js line 3176.

+## Bundling

 Before deploying the application to your servers you need to checkout the project and copy `private/conf.js.example` to `private/conf.js` and adapt the NC_URL variable to your needs in the form of `https://your.nextcloud.com`.
 You can either do this on the server directly or do it locally and transfer the bundled files to your server later.